Amid US-Pakistan thaw, two key challenges: Iran and China

 China remains Pakistan’s most critical partner, with whom it enjoys deep economic, strategic and military ties.
 But simultaneously, over the past three decades, Beijing’s rise as a global superpower has made it Washington’s principal rival.

-Muhammad Faisal, a South Asia security researcher and China expert at the University of Technology in Sydney, said managing ties with both powers will test Islamabad’s commitment to a policy of “no-camp politics”.
+Muhammad Faisal, a South Asia security researcher at the University of Technology in Sydney, said managing ties with both powers will test Islamabad’s commitment to a policy of “no-camp politics”.

 China has invested $62bn in the China-Pakistan Economic Corridor (CPEC), a large infrastructure project connecting western China to the Arabian Sea via Pakistan.